kuliashvili/Historical-Quiz/README.md

 **Contribution**

-If you have any suggestions, bug reports, or improvements you'd like to contribute, feel free to create an issue or submit a pull request.
+If you have any suggestions, bug reports, or improvements you'd like to contribute, feel free to create an issue, or submit a pull request.
 I welcome any collaboration to make this project even better.

 **Acknowledgments**